 - i.
 Where there are existing principal Structures in both directions, the Shore Setback shall equal the average of the distances that the two existing principal Structures are set back from the Ordinary High Water Mark provided all of the following are met: - a.
 Both of the existing principal Structures are located on an adjacent Lot to the proposed principal Structure. - b.
 Both of the existing principal Structures are located within two hundred fifty (250) feet of the proposed principal Structure and are the closest principal Structures. - c.
 Both of the existing principal Structures are located less than seventy-five (75) feet from the Ordinary High Water Mark. - d.
 The average setback shall not be reduced to less than thirty-five (35) feet from the Ordinary High Water Mark of any Navigable Waterway. - ii.
 Where there is an existing principal Structure in only one direction, the setback shall equal the distance that the existing principal Structure is set back from the Ordinary High Water Mark and the required setback of seventy-five (75) feet from the Ordinary High Water Mark provided all of the following are met: - a.
 The existing principal Structure is located on an adjacent Lot to the proposed principal Structure. - b.
 The existing principal Structure is located within two hundred fifty (250) feet of the proposed principal Structure and is the closest Structure. - c.
 The existing principal Structure is less than seventy-five (75) feet from the Ordinary High Water Mark. - d.
 The average setback shall not be reduced to less than thirty-five (35) feet from the Ordinary High Water Mark of any Navigable Waterway. - iii.
-In applying these shore setback averaging formulas to a proposed principal Building or addition to a principal Building, the shore setback measurements shall be taken from other principal Buildings only and the measurements shall not be from any immediately adjacent Structures, such as Decks, patios, Retaining Walls, swimming pools or sports courts. - iv.
-In applying these shore setback averaging formulas to a proposed Structure, such as a Deck or patio, which is immediately adjacent to the principal
+In applying these shore setback averaging formulas to a proposed principal Structure, the shore setback measurements shall be taken from other principal Structures only and the measurements shall not be from any immediately adjacent Structures, such as Decks, patios, Retaining Walls, swimming pools or sports courts. - iv.
+In applying these shore setback averaging formulas to a proposed functional appurtenance, such as a Deck or patio, which is immediately adjacent to the principal Structure, the shore setback measurements may be taken from other principal Structures. - M. Wetland Setback Averaging: Where there is a Development pattern with principal